Obstacles Salespeople Face when Trying to be Customer-Centric

 How successful firms overcome it:

-Imagine a sales person having the ability to run data points from an approved data source and display data however they want – as of end of the quarter, end of the month, or close of market yesterday – and use it in a sales presentation along with pieces of approved copy and associated disclosure.
+Imagine a salesperson having the ability to run data points from an approved data source and display data however they want.
+This can be as of the end of the quarter, end of the month, or close of the market yesterday.
+Then, they can use it in a sales presentation along with pieces of approved copy and associated disclosure.
 In this scenario, the firm has provided its clean, approved data and content in a central location that can be accessed in a user-friendly manner.
 This data is used to render a variety of marketing assets that can be accessed and used by a salesperson to create highly targeted communications.
 By tying-in additional data sources like CRM, the customer experience becomes highly relevant to the buyer’s needs and goals.
 This type of customer-centric selling is what differentiates the great firms from the mediocre.

-Obstacle 3: They aren’t given the insight (data) to drive sales productivity
+Obstacle 3: Sales isn’t given the insight (data) to drive sales productivity

-In my interview with Andrew Corn, he made another a very important point: “The marketing team needs to be able to deliver high quality leads with the associated behavior.
+In my interview with Andrew Corn, he made another very important point: “The marketing team needs to be able to deliver high-quality leads with the associated behavior.
 For a salesperson, it’s the difference between shooting fish in a barrel versus having the prospect.
-This is something that’s highly used when selling things like software, but very underutilized in financial services.”
+This is highly used when selling things like software, but very underutilized in financial services.”